 When parents accept a place for their child at VIS, the Admissions Office will provide the new family with logins for our intranet (Moodle) so emergency forms, medical forms and alike can be completed before the first day of school.
 Please note that unless these online forms will be completed in time your child's first day of attendance will be postponed to a later date.

 Many of our children do not speak English when they arrive and our teachers are specially trained in helping them adjust to their new environment.
-VIS provides a comprehensive English as a Second Language (ESL) programme from Grade Primary up to Grade 9.
-New students will not be admitted in grades 10 and 11 if they do not have sufficient English to meet the demands of an ESL Phase 4 programme and cope with the overall MYP/DP curriculum, delivered in English.
+VIS provides a comprehensive English as a Second Language (ESL) programme from Grade Primary up to G9.
+New students will not be admitted in G10-G11 if they do not have sufficient English to meet the demands of an ESL Phase 4 programme and cope with the overall MYP/DP curriculum, delivered in English.
 My child has specific learning needs.
 What programme is VIS able to offer?